onesmuskipchumba0/gemini-api-cli/README.md

 - Simple command-line interface
 - Typing indicator while waiting for responses
 - Support for tables, code blocks, and other markdown elements
+- Works from any directory (uses global API key configuration)

 ## Requirements